DannieMo/alx-low_level_programming/README.md

 A repository explaining how to write basic scripts in C programming language.
-This is our introductory project to C-Programming language.
+These are our introductory projects to C-Programming language.
 This is an ALX SE Project.